ericoporto/ags-manual-wiki/System.md

     readonly static int System.ColorDepth;

-Returns the colour depth at which the game is running.
-This is the overall game colour depth setting, and it is possible for individual sprites or backgrounds to be different.
+Returns the color depth at which the game is running.
+This is the overall game color depth setting, and it is possible for individual sprites or backgrounds to be different.

 Example:

-    Display("Game is running at: %d x %d, %d-bit colour", System.ScreenWidth, System.ScreenHeight, System.ColorDepth);
+    Display("Game is running at: %d x %d, %d-bit color", System.ScreenWidth, System.ScreenHeight, System.ColorDepth);

-will display the current resolution and colour depth
+will display the current resolution and color depth

 *See Also:* [System.ScreenHeight](System#systemscreenheight),
 [System.ScreenWidth](System#systemscreenwidth)